David Marshall (Scottish footballer): Derby County

 On 21 August 2020, he joined Derby County.
 After Wayne Rooney became manager, Marshall was named captain.

 Early in the 2021–22 season, Rooney demoted Marshall to third-choice.
 "At the minute, Ryan and Kelle are the two who will be involved," said Rooney.
 "The goalkeeping position is a difficult one, only one can play, so you have to make decisions on that.
 Marshy will have to be ready in case anything happens and when he gets the chance, take it."

 Queens Park Rangers

 On 11 January 2022, Marshall joined Queens Park Rangers on a deal until the end of the season.
 His season was ended by a hamstring injury in March 2022, and he left QPR at the end of his contract.

 Hibernian

 Marshall signed a two-year contract with Scottish club Hibernian in May 2022, which commenced on 1 July.
 He saved two penalty kicks in the space of a minute during a game with Livingston on 24 December.

+Marshall retired from playing in June 2024.